percona/pbm-docs/docs/usage/restore.md

     After the restore is complete, do the following:

     1. Restart all `mongod` nodes and `pbm-agents`.

+        !!! note

+            You may see the following message in the `mongod` logs after the cluster restart:

+            ```{.text .no-copy}
+            "s":"I",  "c":"CONTROL",  "id":20712,   "ctx":"LogicalSessionCacheReap","msg":"Sessions collection is not set up; waiting until next sessions reap interval","attr":{"error":"NamespaceNotFound: config.system.sessions does not exist"}}}}
+            ```

+            This is expected behavior of periodic checks of the database's ability to start.
+Ding the restore, the `config.system.sessions` collection is dropped but then Percona Server for MongoDB recreates it upon a cluster start.
+No action is required from your end.
     2. Resync the backup list from the storage.
     3. Start the balancer and the `mongos` node.
     4. As the general recommendation, make a new base backup to renew the starting point for subsequent incremental backups.